RetailMeNot/anchor/CONTRIBUTING.md

 ## Testing

-In order to have any PR merged into this project, there must be specs (at least stubs as we're in alpha) and they specs must be passing.
+In order to have any PR merged into this project, there must be specs (at least stubs as we're in alpha) and the specs must be passing.

 #### Snapshots failing?

 If the snapshots are failing and the changes to the snapshots represents desired changes, the following command can update the snapshots.

 ```ssh
 npm run test -- -u